 Making sure that you have a valid up to date Will can save your loved ones lots of time, reduce their legal costs after your death, and avoid many problems after you pass away.
 Leaving a valid Will behind will make it much easier and cheaper and faster for your loved ones to take control of your assets after you die.

 Did you know that the State of Texas has a disposition plan to distribute all of your assets in the event that you do not leave behind a valid Will?
 Since every family is different, you can bet that your specific wishes do not exactly match what the State of Texas has set up for those who die without a valid Will.

 If you have a friend or loved one who has died without leaving a Will, then I can also help you probate the estate.
-This process is more complicated because a judge has to satisfy himself that all of your lawful heirs have been identified and located.
+This process is a little more complicated because a judge has to satisfy himself that all of your lawful heirs have been identified and located.
 An attorney ad litem is usually appointed to investigate the possibility of unknown heirs, some disinterested witnesses are usually needed to testify about the family relationships (marriages, divorces, children) of the deceased person, and a bond may be required before an estate administrator is appointed.
-Probate without a Will is more complicated than probate with a Will, but it is certainly manageable and I can help you through the process.
+TheProbate process without a Will is a little more complicated than probate with a Will, but it is certainly manageable and I can help you through the process.
 Feel free to call me at 512-869-0131 if you have questions.

 In Williamson County, the probate judge is currently Judge John McMaster in County Court at Law Number Four.

-If you have any questions about writing a Will, updating a Will, the Texas probate process, medical powers of attorney, or living wills, please give me a call at 512-869-0131.
+If you have any questions about writing a Will, updating a Will, the Texas probate process, a durable power of attorney, a medical power of attorney, or a living will, please give me a call at 512-869-0131.
 I will be happy to speak to you about this on the phone or in my office.
-I can make a house call to help you draft or update a Will if you cannot come to my office for some reason.
+I can even make a house call to help you draft or update a Will if you cannot come to my office for some reason.
 Do your family a huge favor, do not put this off.